Powers of the theta divisor and relations in the tautological ring: Proofs of vanishing theorems

-It is conjectured (see \cite{PixDR2} or \cite[Lemma 2.1]{2016CladerJanda}) that the classes $[\Om_{g,A}]_{g+1}$, and hence $D_{A,g+1}$, are polynomial in the variables $a_i$.
-However, this fact has not yet been definitively established, and is not necessary for our results.
+where $s_A^*\Theta$ on $\oMgn$ is defined by \eqref{eq:Theta} and $D_{A,g+1}$ is a tautological class supported away from $\Mgnct$; this last fact follows immediately from Pixton's double ramification cycle relations.
+We remark that it is conjectured, though not definitively established (see \cite{PixDR2} or \cite[Lemma 2.1]{2016CladerJanda}), that the class $[\Omega_{g,A}]_{g+1}$ is polynomial in the variables $a_i$, but this is not necessary for our results.